GSA/ckanext-datagovtheme/README.md

 # ckanext-datagovtheme
 This repository is front end code sepration for catalog.data.gov.
 This contains all the template files, Javascripts and stylesheets.
-This is dependent on ckanext-geodatagov for geospatial functionality.
+This extension is dependent on the [ckanext-geodatagov extension](https://github.com/GSA/ckanext-geodatagov) for geospatial functionality.
+The ckanext-geodatagov extension is dependent on the [ckanext-spatial extension](https://github.com/ckan/ckanext-spatial).